troy0323/commandpattern/commandPattern/README.md

 ## Programming Challenge

-Design a system that uses a special remote control to send commands to different devices.
-The key idea is to create a way for the remote control to control multiple devices without knowing the specifics of each device.
-Specifically:

-Create a remote control that can send commands like "Power On" and "Power Off."

-Implement separate commands for "Turn On" and "Turn Off."

-Develop a system where devices (e.g., TV, stereo, lights) can respond to these commands.
-Each device should have its unique behavior for turning on and off.

-Ensure that the remote control can send these commands to any device without knowing how each device works internally.
+Smart Home Automation

+Imagine you're building a smart home automation system where various devices (lights, thermostat, music player, etc.) can be controlled remotely using a central hub or app.
+Each device has different functionalities, but you want to create a unified and flexible control mechanism.

+Design a system that allows you to control multiple smart home devices with ease.
+Your goal is to create a solution where:

+You can control a variety of devices from a central hub or app, sending commands like "Turn On," "Turn Off," "Increase Temperature," "Decrease Volume," etc.
+Each device has unique actions associated with these commands.
+For example, turning on the lights might involve changing their brightness level, while turning on the music player may involve playing a specific playlist.
+New devices can be seamlessly integrated into the system without modifying existing code.
+You want to ensure that adding a new device doesn't require changes to the central control logic.
+Devices can be controlled without the central hub or app needing to understand the internal workings of each device.
+It should send high-level commands without needing low-level details.
-Your challenge is to apply a design pattern that allows this remote control to be flexible and extensible, enabling it to control various devices effortlessly.
-This should be achieved without the remote control having to understand the specific details of how each device operates.
+Your challenge is to apply a design pattern that provides a flexible and scalable way to control a variety of smart home devices, ensuring that new devices can be added without disrupting the existing system's functionality.

 ## Class Diagram
 ![Pardillo_Assignment5](https://github.com/troy0323/commandpattern/assets/90951302/9f071842-9244-4aa0-93ce-06d4f9bfc008)